codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

     * `global.runtime.ingress.enabled=true` is mandatory for _ingress-based runtimes_, and indicates that the runtime is ingress-based.
     * `<ingress-host>` is mandatory for _ingress-based runtimes_, and is the IP address or host name of the ingress controller component.
     * `<ingress-class>` is mandatory for _ingress-based runtimes_, and is the ingress class of the ingress controller.
 For example, `nginx` for the NGINX ingress controller.

-1. Verify that the deployment is up and running after a couple of minutes.
+    * `--wait` waits until all the pods are up and running for the deployment.
-1. Define your Git provider:
+1. Define your Git provider and register the Git integration:
   `cf integration git add default --runtime <runtime-name> --api-url <api-url> --provider <provider>`
+  `cf integration git register default --runtime <RUNTIME-NAME> --token <RUNTIME-AUTHENTICATION-TOKEN>`

   where:
       * `<runtime-name>` is the name of the runtime, either `codefresh`, or the custom name you defined.
       * `<api-url>` is the URL of the Git provider, and can be one of the following: